『茶の本』で有名な岡倉天心の業績と影響を英語で説明・紹介するための基本情報と、英会話に役立つ表現をシンプルでわかりやすい英語で紹介します。

 B: Exactly.

 A: Okay.
 So, here’s a final thought to leave you with.
 Okakura poured his life into making sure Japanese art was truly seen, truly valued both inside Japan and outside.
+What does his story, his struggle and success, tell us about that ongoing conversation we still have today, you know, between tradition and modernity

-A: and maybe about how art ultimately has this incredible power to connect us across time, across cultures.
+B: and maybe about how art ultimately has this incredible power to connect us across time, across cultures.

-B: Something to think about.
+A: Something to think about.

 テキスト(和訳付)